Safe Return to In-Person Instruction & Continuity of Services Plan

-- With regard to COVID-19, Spartanburg District Seven will continue to work alongside local and state health officials, while also following guidelines and recommendations set forth by the Centers for Disease Control (CDC), the South Carolina Department of Health and Environmental Control (DHEC), and South Carolina Department of Education.
+- With regard to COVID-19, Spartanburg District Seven will continue to work alongside local and state health officials, while also following guidelines and recommendations set forth by the Centers for Disease Control (CDC), the South Carolina Department of Health and Environmental Control (DHEC), and South Carolina Department of Education to the extent feasible.
 County, State, and Federal guidelines regarding COVID-19 vaccinations and safety protocols will continue to be shared with our educators, parents, and administrators as the recommendations change.

 - Spartanburg District Seven school buildings and facilities will be maintained to the highest standard, which includes routine cleaning throughout the day and evening.
-Hand washing and sanitizing stations will be properly stocked and signage encouraging physical distancing and general safety practices will remain in place.
+Hand washing and sanitizing stations will be properly stocked.

-- Spartanburg District Seven staff, to include custodians, cafeteria workers, bus drivers, and nurses will follow all cleaning protocols according to CDC and DHEC guidelines.
+- Spartanburg District Seven staff, including custodians, cafeteria workers, bus drivers, and nurses, will follow all cleaning protocols according to CDC and DHEC guidelines.

-- In coordination with DHEC, Spartanburg District Seven will continue its contact tracing process, monitor infection rates and any potential spread of COVID-19 in our schools or facilities, and adjust procedures and practices as necessary.
-District 7 will follow CDC and DHEC guidelines for quarantines and exclusions.
+- In coordination with DHEC, Spartanburg District Seven will follow CDC and DHEC guidelines for quarantines and exclusions.

 Policies or Practices Regarding CDC Recommendations